unclebrod/ReviewsByGenre/README.md

 For a Metacritic score to appear in the 'Browse by Genre' section, it has to have at least seven reviews.
 Given the scale and quickness at which music is released, I believe this is a fine cutoff and likely pruned out data that is less useful (essentially, Metacritic did the work for me of removing samples of the sample with insufficient size).

 Bonferroni corrections lead to fewer familywise erros, but is also a very conservative method that can increase the probability of false negatives.
 In my case, I ackowledge and am fine with this concession.
 By effectively lowering alpha, I can feel more precise about my results.
-There are no real consequences for me in interpreting the data in this way.
+There are no real consequences for me in interpreting the data in this way (this was all for fun and out of curiosity!).

 # Technologies
 * Python (including Seaborn, Matplotlib, PyMongo, Beautiful Soup, SciPy, Pandas, and Numpy)